top of page

 Judi always peeks!
 As a general rule of thumb, if you are transporting, you are handling all of the cats, and they are all adorable.
 Most transporters do not peek as the cats are so adorable you want to take them all home.
 So best not to peek.
 But like I said, Judi always peeks, she also runs with scissors!

-Laundry piles up quickly for CCAT and Jenn is always there to help us out.
+Jennifer lovers her high heels!
+I'm pretty sure she even wears them when doing our laundry.
+Laundry piles up quickly for CCAT and Jennifer is always there to help us out.
 3-4 loads per week is not an issue for her.
 Each items comes back clean, sanitized and sweet smelling for the next kitty!
-Thank you Jenn.
+Thank you Jennifer.

 ccat tnvr